 To establish a connection to APRS-IS, establish a TCP connection to a port on an

 APRS-IS server that provides the type of feed you desire.
-Turn off the
+If your client software

 delays (TCP_NODELAY).